RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 2.md

 D.	Embedded
 Answer: A.

-Internal	key	storage	keeps	the	keys	on	the	actual	server	or	system where	they	are	to	be	used.
-Although	this	will	prevent	the	availability problems	that	an	external	key	store	may	experience,	it	also	makes security	more	challenging.
-If	the	server	or	system	itself	is compromised	in	a	way	where	a	malicious	actor	gains	system	access, he	can	also	access	the	keys	used	to	encrypt	and	protect	the	data	on	the system.
+**Internal	key	storage	keeps	the	keys	on	the	actual	server	or	system where	they	are	to	be	used**.
+Although	this	will	prevent	the	availability problems	that	an	external	key	store	may	experience,	**it	also	makes security	more	challenging**.
+**If	the	server	or	system	itself	is compromised	in	a	way	where	a	malicious	actor	gains	system	access, he	can	also	access	the	keys	used	to	encrypt	and	protect	the	data	on	the system.**

 B	is	incorrect	because	an	external	key	system,	although	more	secure	in the	case	of	a	system	breach,	also	carries	with	it	the	potential	problems of	availability.
 If	network	access	to	the	external	key	store	becomes unavailable,	or	if	the	external	system	experiences	an	outage,	then	the data	will	become	inaccessible	until	access	and	availability	are restored.